Introduction¶

 CritiqueBrainz supports interface translation.
 If you add or modify strings that will be displayed

-to users, then you need to wrap them in one of two functions: gettext()
+to users, then you need to wrap them in one of two functions: gettext() or ngettext().

-Before committing changes don’t forget to extract all strings into messages.pot
+Before committing changes don’t forget to extract all strings into messages.pot:

 $ python3 manage.py update_strings